terraform-google-modules/cloud-foundation-training/01-Getting-Started/README.md

 terraform plan
 ```

-Because no resources have been created in your `setup.tf` file (all resources are commented out), your successful `terraform plan` output will look like the following:
+Because no resources have been created in your `main.tf` file (all resources are commented out), your successful `terraform plan` output will look like the following:
 ```

 No changes.
 Infrastructure is up-to-date.